-When CRL starts running, many more people will want to use the train to travel into the city centre, particularly from west Auckland as their journeys will be quicker and more reliable.
+When CRL starts running, people will want to use the train to travel into the city centre, particularly from west Auckland.
 But we'll still need many buses coming into the city centre to meet the needs of all Aucklanders.